broadinstitute/beehive/app/routes/r.README.md

 There's also a special `/r/git/$selector` that redirects to the app image GitHub repo for a given chart.

 There's also a special `/r/endpoint/$selector` that redirects to the endpoint for a given chart instance.

+There's also a special `/r/user/$selector` that attempts to resolve the User selector and falls back to a simple search over all users.